2 Samuel 15 – Absalom’s Rebellion

 a.
 After forty years: This perhaps was Absalom’s age at the time, but some believe that this is a minor corruption of the text and that it should read four years based on the readings in Syriac and Arabic translations, Josephus, and some Hebrew manuscripts.

 b.
 Let me go to Hebron and pay the vow which I made to the LORD: Absalom committed treason under the guise of worship.
 He knew that the appearance of spirituality could work in his favor.

 i.
 It is possible – perhaps likely – that Absalom did all this feeling spiritual and in God’s will.
 Men in Absalom’s place often deceive themselves with words like this: “Lord, You know we need new leadership.
 Thank you for raising me up for such a time as this.
 Guide me and bless me, O Lord, as I endeavor to do what is best for Your people.”

 ii.
 Divisive people almost never see themselves as divisive.
 They see themselves as crusaders for God’s righteous cause and often believe or hope God’s hand is upon them.
-This is especially a problem when many will only believe a person is divisive if they were to admit they are divisive.
+This is especially a problem because many people will only believe a person is divisive if that person admits to being divisive.

 c.
 Go in peace: Ironically, these were David’s last words to Absalom.
-Upon hearing these, Absalom went to carry on the plot to overthrow David’s kingdom.
+Upon hearing these, Absalom went to carry out the plot to overthrow David’s kingdom.

 d.
 Absalom reigns in Hebron: Absalom counted on the hope that most of Israel would see this as succession and not treason.